Anzi001/Secure-Crypt/README.md

 <p>1.
 Open the file: Double-click FileEncrypter_Win.exe.</p>
 <p>2.
 Click "More info": When the blue box appears, don't click "Don't run."
 Instead, click the small text link that says "More info".</p>
 <p>3.
 Run anyway: A new button will appear at the bottom.
 Click "Run anyway".</p>
+<p> 4.
+The app will now launch.
+From now on, you can just open it normally.</p>